 While designed primarily for use in delegating to a subgenerator, the yield

-expression actually allows delegation to arbitrary subiterators.
+from expression actually allows delegation to arbitrary subiterators.

-For simple iterators, yield from iterable
+For simple iterators, yield from iterable is essentially just a shortened

-form of for item in iterable: yield item
+form of for item in iterable: yield item:

 >>> def g(x):